paradime-io/social-media-data-modeling-challenge/README.md

 When we skew for peak, we find that…

-1. **Audios take turns in the spotlight** - There is little separating the “best performers”.
+1. **Audios take turns in the viral spotlight** - There is little separating the “best performers”.
 Two audios are tied for first, and all top 10 audios are separated by a score difference of 0.04.
 In fact, there is not a major drop-off in performance score until rank 16.
 With so many audios laying claim to “best performer” when we skew for peak, it reinforces one of our initial
 observations: virality is short-lived and many audios can enjoy the viral limelight though at different times.
 2. **Official songs reign supreme** - While we see 4 non-official audios/songs represented in this group, [Spongebob](https://www.youtube.com/watch?v=4qXVIbs4CR0) and [Hot Headzz Ya Ya](https://www.tiktok.com/music/Hott-Headzz-Ya-Ya-Ya-6833427876558293766?lang=en)  are based on officially produced sounds and created by